DocumentWDP-1

 Tone: Negative

-Definition: An error indicates that an operation has failed and cannot continue.
-This severity is used for invalid inputs, logic errors, and any condition that prevents normal execution.
+Definition: An Error severity indicates that an operation has failed and cannot continue.
+Implementations MUST use this severity for conditions that prevent normal execution, including invalid inputs, logic errors, and unrecoverable failures.

 Examples: